Performance Monitoring in Next.js Applications

 Why Monitor Performance?

 The primary reason for monitoring performance is to understand how our application works for different users using different devices and browsers and any issues that might arise while they are doing so.
-Furthermore, performance monitoring helps determine how quickly your application loads, when it is slow, and what causes it to be slow.
+Furthermore, application performance monitoring helps determine how quickly your application loads, when it is slow, and what causes it to be slow.

 Throughout this post, we'll go over how to get started with monitoring performance and tracking problems in Next.js using the Sentry Next.js SDK, as well as several Sentry use cases by testing common issues that may emerge while developing a Next.js application.